Auteur: Popularization and influence

-As early as his 1962 essay "Notes on the auteur theory", published in the journal Film Culture, American film critic Andrew Sarris translated the French term la politique des auteurs, by François Truffaut in 1955, into Sarris's term auteur theory.
-Sarris applied it to Hollywood films, and elaborated in his 1968 book, The American Cinema: Directors and Directions 1929–1968, which helped popularize the English term.
+In his essay, "Notes on the Auteur Theory in 1962", published in Film Culture, Andrew Sarris translated the French phrase la politique des auteurs, first used by Truffaut in 1955, into the term "auteur theory".
+Sarris applied the theory in his writings and reviews for Film Culture and The Village Voice.
+In his landmark 1968 book, The American Cinema: Directors and Directions 1929–1968, Sarris ranked and classified over 200 auteur directors, which further introduced the term to English-speaking filmgoers.

-Via auteur theory, critical and public scrutiny of films shifted from their stars to the overall creation.
-In the 1960s and the 1970s, a new generation of directors, revitalizing filmmaking by wielding greater control, manifested the New Hollywood era, when studios granted directors more leeway to take risks.
-Yet in the 1980s, upon high-profile failures like Heaven's Gate, studios reasserted control, muting the auteur theory.
+With the rise of auteur theory, critical and public scrutiny of films shifted from their stars to the creators and filmmakers.
+In the late 1960s and '70s, a new generation of American directors, in the so-called New Hollywood era, revitalized filmmaking by wielding increased control over their work, at a time when studios granted directors more freedom to take risks.
+But then in the 1980s, after high-profile failures like Heaven's Gate, studios reasserted control, muting the auteur theory.